dotnet/csharplang/proposals/improved-interpolated-strings.md

 * For every _regular\_balanced\_text_ component of `S` (`Si`) with an _interpolation\_format_ component and a _constant\_expression_ (alignment) component, overload resolution with an identifier of `TryFormatInterpolationHole` and parameter types of `Si`, `int`, and `string` (in that order) succeeds, and contains a single instance method that returns a `bool`.

-The rest of this proposal will use `TryFormatX` to refer to either of `TryFormatBaseString` or `TryFormatInterpolationHoles` in cases when both are applicable.
+The rest of this proposal will use `TryFormat...` to refer to either of `TryFormatBaseString` or `TryFormatInterpolationHoles` in cases when both are applicable.

-Note that these rules do not permit extension methods for the `TryFormatX` calls.
+Note that these rules do not permit extension methods for the `TryFormat...` calls.
 We could consider enabling that if we choose, but this is analogous to the enumerator pattern, where we allow `GetEnumerator` to be an extension method, but not `Current` or `MoveNext()`.

-These rules _do_ permit default parameters for the `TryFormatX` calls, which will work with things like `CallerLineNumber` or `CallerArgumentExpression` (when supported by the language).
+These rules _do_ permit default parameters for the `TryFormat...` calls, which will work with things like `CallerLineNumber` or `CallerArgumentExpression` (when supported by the language).

 We have separate overload lookup rules for base elements vs interpolation holes because some builders will want to be able to understand the difference between the components